Neighborhoods of Oklahoma City: Meridian Avenue "West End" Corridor

 The Meridian West End Corridor is one of the largest, busiest and most industrially diverse areas of the city.
 The Corridor extends north of the Will Rogers World Airport to I-40, and from I-44 to Meridian.

 The Meridian Avenue "Hospitality" District is along one of the city's busiest arteries, South Meridian Avenue, and extends from mid-tier West Oklahoma City to suburban Southwest Oklahoma City.
 At the Meridian/I-40 intersection, with its close proximity to the Oklahoma State Fair Park (which labels itself as the "Horse Show Capital of the World") and its many exhibition halls, the area has one of the largest concentrations of hotel rooms in the southwest.
 This Hospitality District and the area surrounding it is anchored on the north by the developing Oklahoma River (just before reaching I-40).
 City leaders have already written a very large check for water taxis to operate steamboats to shuttle people from the area to downtown, and possibly connect to a yellow water taxi in Bricktown.
 The Oklahoma River is a vast ribbon of former blight razed and developed into parkland, and developers already have placed bids for major projects.
-There are numerous hotels, restaurants, and night clubs located in the Hospitality District with White Water Bay and Celebration Station offering summer activities for the entire family.
+There are numerous hotels, restaurants, and night clubs located in the Hospitality District.

-East of the Hospitality District is the Dell Customer Contact Center, with an original projection of 500 jobs, like their model for every other Dell campus.
+East of the Hospitality District is the Dell Customer Contact Center, with an original projection of 500 jobs.
 It is now the highest performing service center that Dell operates, and the current job projection is around 4,500, mostly due to typical economic development as practiced by the Greater OKC Chamber of Commerce.
 The Dell campus will have a dock for the Oklahoma River Taxi.